UAlberta-EcoCar/Auxillary-Power-Board/README.txt

        The MCU will be a surface mount.
      - Another thought is to have stacked RJ11 Ports or to just use 2 ports, however the 3 ports is rather handy.
 Maybe 2 double stacked RJ11s?
-     - For 12V regulation also be looking into Boost Buck so we can use any kind of power source.
+     - For 12V regulation also be looking into SEPTIC regulation so we can use a voltage near Vin.
        The 12V regulator is host to a lot of resistive loss, this is an issue with 3.4
      - Need the op-amps connected to a +/- 12/15 V supply for linearity in the region 0-5V.